krahimov/whats-poopin/README.md

-# 💩 PoopScore - AI-Powered Health Analysis
+# 💩 What's Poopin - AI-Powered Health Analysis

 A modern web application that analyzes poop health using AI and provides personalized dietary recommendations for both humans and dogs.